voraczech/voraczech.com/content/prepper.md

   - [Specific](#specific)
 - [Specific (but in Czech)](#specific-but-in-czech)

-During normal times, we don't tell the difference between many options or situations we choose.
-But in harder times, some of them turn out to be more useful.
-That's when the impact of choice is not insignificant.

-Preppers are people who prepare for the worst.
-Some are even weird and paranoid.
-This is for people who want to live their lives the _normal_ way.
+When we choose something, we don't always consider what option is the best for a rainy day.
+We don't have to be preppers right away to think about the additional benefits that each option has in marginal situations.
+(Preppers are people who prepare for the worst.
+Some are even weird and paranoid.)

+This text is for people who want to live the same way they have been living.
 But at the same time be a little better prepared.

-For those who want to be normal.
-Or just want to look normal.

 ## Options